Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-ST. CATHARINES – A fire has completely destroyed the former site of the newspaper, a well-known building located in the city’s downtown area.
+A fire has completely destroyed the former site of the St. Catharines Standard newspaper.

-Given the structural damage and unsafe conditions, authorities decided with input from the Office of the Fire Marshal not to investigate further and classified the cause of the fire as undetermined, according to city reports.
+Due to significant structural damage and unsafe conditions, they decided with guidance from the Office of the Fire Marshal not to conduct an investigation and labeled the cause of the fire as undetermined.

-The , which also covered this incident, mentioned that the building had been vacant since 2013 when the paper relocated.
+The St. Catharines Standard, which also covered this incident, noted that the building has been empty since 2013 when the paper relocated.

 Source link